vaska80s/sampleTask/uploaderBot/README.md

 ## Configuration file

-Before you can run the script you have to specify at least Dropbox authorization token and resizer temp dir, where resized photos will be stored.
+Before you can run the script, you have to specify at least Dropbox authorization token and resizer temp dir, where resized photos will be stored.
 To do it, copy appropriate type of archive, uncompress it and change uploader.dropboxtoken and resizer.tmpdir values in ```uploadbot.properties``` file:

 ```sh
 $ cp target/ubot-bin.tar.bz2 ../../